 The clocks have changed, the weather is warming and nature is awaking to a new season.
 For gardeners and pond owners spring is also a busy time clearing, cutting back and planning.

-Ponds need regular maintenance to keep them looking good.
-Without it ponds can soon become overgrown and results in the water becoming too unhealthy for fish and other wildlife to thrive in.
+Your pond in Spring needs regular maintenance to keep them looking good.
+Without it they can soon become overgrown.
+This could lead to pond water becoming too unhealthy for fish and other wildlife to thrive in.
 If you notice an increase in algae growth, deal with it by raking up the filamentous weed and leaving it to the side of your pond for a few days.
 This will allow time for any wildlife hidden in the algae to make their way back to the water.

 If you struggle to keep algae levels low then another option is to use barley straw.
 This is an environmentally friendly treatment for blanket weed.
 Submerge mesh bags of barley straw just below the water’s surface in early spring (replace the straw when it turns black).
 Chemicals released when the straw decomposes inhibits the growth of algae.